Industrial Production and Capacity Utilization: The 2024 Annual Revision PDF ASCII RSS DDP

 Value-Added Proportions (Weights for Aggregation)

-The weights that are used to combine individual IP indexes into more aggregate indexes are based on the value added from the industry, calculated as gross output less cost of materials.
-For individual IP indexes that are defined at the six-digit (or more aggregate) NAICS level, the value-added weights are derived from either the Economic Census or the ASM.
-For IP indexes that cover only part of a six-digit NAICS industry, the aggregation weights were constructed by allocating value added (as defined by the Census Bureau) for a six-digit industry across the various components of IP that compose that industry.
+The weights that are used to combine individual IP indexes into more aggregate indexes are based on the value-added from the industry, calculated as gross output less cost of materials.
+For individual IP indexes that are defined at the six-digit (or more aggregate) NAICS level, the value-added weights are derived from either the Economic Census or the Annual Survey of Manufacturers (ASM).
+For IP indexes that cover only part of a six-digit NAICS industry, the aggregation weights were constructed by allocating value-added (as defined by the Census Bureau) for a six-digit industry across the various components of IP that compose that industry.

-The allocation of value added across each component was determined by that component's share of the industry's overall product shipments.
-As in the 2022 annual revision, this annual revision used data on product shipments based on the new 2017 North American Product Classification System (NAPCS).
+The allocation of value-added across each component was determined by that component's share of the industry's overall product shipments.
+As in the 2023 annual revision, this annual revision used data on product shipments based on the new 2017 North American Product Classification System (NAPCS).
+Because the 2022 Economic Census has not been published, we utilize data on product shipments through 2021.
 In earlier revisions, product shipments were classified based on NAICS and were included as part of the Census of Manufactures or the ASM.
 NAPCS is coded independently of NAICS, and a concordance was required to align the recent data with the historical data for the period before 2017.
 Missing values for specific NAPCS-based products were imputed where necessary.

-The Federal Reserve derives estimates of value added for the electric and gas utility industries from annual revenue and expense data issued by other organizations.
-For electric utilities, the measures of value added incorporate data from the Energy Information Administration of the U.S. Department of Energy and from the Edison Electric Institute.
+The Federal Reserve derives estimates of value-added for the electric and gas utility industries from annual revenue and expense data issued by other organizations.
+For electric utilities, the measures of value-added incorporate data from the Energy Information Administration of the U.S. Department of Energy and from the Edison Electric Institute.
 For gas utilities, the value-added estimates incorporate data from the American Gas Association.
 The weights for aggregation for mining industries are derived from value-added data from the Economic Census.
-Figures for value added for mining industries in the years between the quinquennial Economic Censuses are estimated based on industry-specific nominal output measures (the product of real output indexes and price indexes).
+For the mining industries, figures for value-added for the years between the quinquennial Economic Censuses are estimated based on industry-specific nominal output measures (the product of real output indexes and price indexes).

-The weights for aggregation, expressed as value added per unit output, were estimated with data on producer prices for the period after 2021.
+The weights for aggregation, expressed as value-added per unit output, were estimated with data on producer prices for the period after 2022.

 Revised Quarterly and Monthly Data